dutchaug/beginners-workshop/lesson01/README.md

-# Lesson 01<br/>Exploring your Android development environment
+# Lesson 01<br/>Android Studio and Android projects

 ## What you'll learn in this lesson
 * Importing an Android project in Android Studio